CocoaPods/blog.cocoapods.org/_posts/2014-12-11-metrics-api.markdown

 A round robin updater, and a resetter.

 The updater is forked off as the web app is started.
-It runs forever and goes through each pod at a time, one by one.
+It runs forever and goes through each pod, one by one.
-Every second, it queries Github for metrics data of another pod.
+Every second, it queries GitHub for metrics data of another pod.
-Currently, all pods are updated every 2 hours.
+Currently, all pods are updated roughly every two hours.

 If it can't find the pod, it marks the pod as once not found.
-If your pod is not found three times (on Github), roughly 6 hours, it gives up on the pod.
+If your pod is not found three times (on GitHub), roughly 6 hours, it gives up on the pod.
-Currently there are 117 pods which have no corresponding repo page on Github.
+Currently there are 117 pods which have no corresponding repo page on GitHub.
-This is ok, as not everybody is or needs to be on Github.
+This is ok, as not everybody is or needs to be on GitHub.

 If a pod is not found, won't metrics ever try again?
 We've got that covered.